apache/tvm/docs/langref/relay_type.rst

 ~~~~~~~~~~~~~~

 Type parameters represent placeholder types used for polymorphism in functions.
-Type parameters are specified according to *kind*: Kinds include general types
+Type parameters are specified according to *kind*, corresponding to the types
-(such as tensor types and tuple types), shapes, and data types.
-Relay enforces
+those parameters are allowed to replace:

+- :code:`Type`, corresponding to top-level Relay types like tensor types, tuple types, and function types
+- :code:`BaseType`, corresponding to the base type of a tensor (e.g., :code:`float32`, :code:`bool`)
+- :code:`Shape`, corresponding to a tensor shape
+- :code:`ShapeVar`, corresponding to variables within a tensor shape

-that types can only appear where their kind permits them; for instance, a
+Relay's type system enforces that type parameters are only allowed to appear where their kind permits them,
-shape or data type can only appear inside a tensor type, while only general types
-may appear inside a tensor or for a function's return and argument types.
+so if type variable :code:`t` is of kind :code:`Type`, :code:`Tensor[t, float32]` is not a valid type.

+.. *Note: At present, only type parameters of kind :code:`Type` are supported.*

 Like normal parameters, concrete arguments must be given for type parameters at call sites.

+.. *Note: type parameter syntax is not yet supported in the text format.*

 For example, `s` below is a type parameter of kind `Shape` and it will
 be substituted for `(10, 10)` at the call site below: